CS157A-Team01/CS157A-Team01/Project/flask_app/api_docs/README.md

 ## Endpoints that require Authentication

-Authorization Header format :
+Authorization Header for CSRF token format :

-`"X-CSRF-TOKEN": "[csrf_refresh or csrf_access token]"`
+`"X-CSRF-TOKEN": "[csrf_refresh_token or csrf_access_token]"`

-Closed endpoints require a valid access token to be included in the header of the request.
-An access token can be acquired from the Login endpoint above.
+Closed endpoints require the cookies set during login to be sent along with the request, and the CSRF token must be set manually in the header to prevent CSRF attacks.

 * [Show info](get_user.md) : `GET /api/user`
 * [Refresh access token](refresh_access.md) : `POST /api/refresh`